 The Internet Selling Team: As well as having a ‘real’ shop, the Co-operative also runs an internet shop uploading its books for selling via AbeBooks, Amazon, and Biblio.
 Internet shop sellers process, package and post online orders from our Internet Shop near to the Bookshop.
 You must be happy to work with computers, be fastidious in following correct procedures and yet flexible enough to deal with unexpected requests and queries from customers.

 The Unit 15 Logistics Team: Our shop in Copse Road cannot hold all of our stock, so currently we have additional storage in Unit 15, Tweed Road.
 Volunteers in this team are responsible for organising the stores, sorting and price checking donations, liaising with shop volunteers and assisting Internet Sellers, Cataloguers and Scanners.
 It helps if you are able to lift boxes and have a basic knowledge of computers and the Internet.

 The Bindery Team: Our bookbinders repair books in the bindery, undertaking commissions for customers and restoring books that are worth saving, ready for sale in the shop.
-Training is provided by members of the Society of Bookbinders.
+Members of the team, who belong to the Society of Bookbinders, will help you to learn the art of bookbinding.
 You will acquire valuable practical skills and be involved in a fascinating craft.
 It requires good manual dexterity, close attention to detail and patience.

 The Courses and Events Team: The bookshop hosts a number of events, workshops and short courses throughout the year, including children’s activities, storytelling, talks, and (of course!) creative writing workshops.
 This team is responsible for designing and managing the programme, as well as the running of events on the day and in the evenings.
 Volunteers should have good communication and people skills.